thoriataher/Transaction_assessment/README.md

 3. **Implement a React Component**
     - Create a React component that fetches data from the API and displays the aggregated results.
     - The component should support filtering and aggregation based on user input.

+    #### Task:
+    - Display API Results in an Unordered List (Easy Level)

+    #### Objective:
+    - Fetch data from the provided API in the React project and display the results in an unordered list (`<ul>`).

+    #### Steps to Follow:
+    - Fetch Data from API
+    - Use fetch or axios to call the provided API.
+    - Render Data in Unordered List
+    - Map through the fetched data and display results in a `<ul>`.
+    - Ensure each item has a unique key.

+    #### Enhancements (Optional, but Huge Bonus)
+    - Apply basic styling for better presentation.

 ---